 The problem

-At the time, Brawny held only a fraction of the market share of the leading competitor.
-To grow, Brawny had to showcase both the product and its brand equities — differentiating from the category and giving consumers and retailers a reason to buy.
+At the time, Brawny held only a fraction of the market share of the category leader.
+To grow, Brawny had to showcase both the product and its brand equities, differentiating from the category and giving consumers and retailers a reason to buy.
 Strength has always been one of Brawny’s core equities, and in recent years the brand began redefining what strength means, broadening the definition beyond the traditional frame.

 The core audience was habitual premium paper-towel purchasers who believe in paying for quality but still shop deals.
 Segmented into five groups: college-age women (18–24) in the Southeast; Hispanic women 45+ in the Southwest; healthcare service providers 45+ in the Northeast; African-American military women; and women under 55 who opted into Quilted Northern (another GP brand).